rodneyrehm/viewport-units-buggyfill/Readme.md

 # Viewport Units Buggyfill™

-This is a fork of [Rodney Rehm's original Viewport Units Buggyfill™ script](https://github.com/rodneyrehm/viewport-units-buggyfill).
 It adds a variety of fixes to support
 IE9+, iOS6 for Safari and viewport units inside CSS3 calc() expressions (see changelog for details).

 This script makes viewport units (vh|vw|vmin|vmax) work properly in Mobile Safari and IE9+.